Missing trampers: Severe weather warning issued for Nelson area

 • Months of searching, but no closure for those missing in New Zealand

-Police began searching on Tuesday along with volunteers, the New Zealand Defence Force, Urban Search and Rescue and the fire service.
-A team from Alpine Cliff Rescue Mt cook yesterday joined the search.
+Police began searching on Tuesday with volunteers, the New Zealand Defence Force, Urban Search and Rescue and the fire service.
+A team from Alpine Cliff Rescue Mt Cook yesterday joined the search.

 The search resumed this morning with weather conditions being monitored.